OneNormalUsername/oxygen-updater-backend/README.md

 ## Running / building it

 ### Docker
+The easiest way to develop or host this project, is by using Docker.
+It launches everything that's needed to work on the full backend of the Oxygen Updater app.

+#### MacOS / Linux
-If you have Docker, run `docker-compose up` to launch everything at once.
+If you have Docker on your Mac or linux PC, just run `docker-compose up` to launch everything at once.
 That will launch the following:

 - The website is available at `localhost:8000`